-The Nile River is the longest river in the world, which stretches for 6853 km in the northeast of Africa.
+The Nile River begins in the rivers that flow into Lake Victoria which is located in modern-day Uganda, Tanzania, and Kenya, then empties into the Mediterranean Sea more than 6,600 kilometers (4,100 miles) to the north which makes it one of the longest rivers in the world.
 The Nile River is the ultimate waterway as it links the countries of the Nile Basin that covers 11 African countries which are:-

 The Nile River is the main water source in all these countries which its water is pumped from two tributaries they are:-

-- The White Nile, the major stream which starts from the Great Lakes in Central Africa.
+The major stream starts from the Great Lakes in Central Africa.

-- The Blue Nile, the primary springhead of ninety percent of water.
+The primary springhead of ninety percent of water.

 And silt that flows at Lake Tana in Ethiopia than the two rivers join together in northern Khartoum, the capital of Sudan.
 Nevertheless, Lake Victoria is Africa’s largest lake which still remains regarded as the most essential source of the Nile River.
 The Nile River in Egypt extends from the northern limits of Lake Nasser in Aswan to the north of Cairo where the Nile is divided into two branches Damietta and Rosetta forming the Nile Delta.